BuilderIO/builder/packages/react/examples/next-js/README.md

 ## Dynamic landing pages

+One of Builder's most powerful use cases is allowing the creation of dynamic new pages with their own unique URLs.

 Since next.js doesn't natively support dynamic pages, we have a couple of options.

 First, and perhaps most elegant, is to use [next-routes](https://github.com/fridays/next-routes)